mantidproject/documents/Design/Anaconda.md

 **Binary compatibilities**

-Anaconda builds a software environment of its own with little dependencies on the system, this allows building single linux binary distribution that works for different flavors of linux systems.
-Certainly 32bit system and 64bit system needs different binaries.
+Anaconda builds a software environment of its own with little dependencies on the system.
+This allows for a single linux binary distribution that works for different flavors of linux systems (dertainly 32bit system and 64bit system needs different binaries).
 Windows and OSX need their own binaries as well.

 ##Selected Use cases##

-##Current Structure##
+**Simple installation for novice users**
+All he/she needs to do is
+* Install anaconda
+* Install mantid by
+  $ conda install -c mantid mantid

+**Simple deployment at High-performance computing facilities** Manual build of Mantid can be a tedious job for a user of high-performance computing facilities.
+With conda distribution, a user can easily deploy their Mantid-dependent computations at such facilties as NERSC.

+**Nicely play with other (python) packages**
+There are many python packages supported in conda.
+Installation of the packages and their dependencies alongside with Mantid, making sure they are compiled and linked agaist the same libraries, would not be a big hassle as it could be.

+##Experiment##

 ##Proposed Solution##